MasonScarbro/Modern-Professional-Website-Template/README.md

 How to edit the Website:

 !
 To See Results Ctrl+s/save and refresh the page !
+Also dont forget to edit the title to your own name (inside &lt;Title&gt; &tl;/Title&gt;)

 * open the .html file in a text editor or preferably vscode (open in notepad by going to notepad and open file)